 The very first time you power on your phone, you'll have to go through the initial setup.
-It's not too difficult, but you will have a fair amount of choices to make and account information to enter, namely your Google credentials.
+It's not too difficult, but you will have a fair amount of account information to enter, namely your Google credentials.
 Here is the general order of events:

-Welcome Screen: Pick your language by swiping up and down and pressing the > button.
+Welcome Screen: Pick your language by swiping up and down and pressing the > (or START) button.